-Overall, both lease-types are used for the same thing: renting out an apartment, home, room, condominium, or other residential property to a tenant.
+Overall, both lease types are used for the same thing: renting out an apartment, home, room, condominium, or other residential property to a tenant.
 Where they differ is the level of detail of each agreement.
-A standard lease covers every aspect of the agreement; pets, notices, the landlord’s agent, and many other optional clauses can be found in the form.
+A standard residential lease covers every aspect of the agreement; pets, notices, the landlord’s agent, and many other optional clauses can be found in the form.
 While these are arguably important for making a sound agreement, they aren’t mandatory in order to make a binding lease.

-A simple lease, on the other hand, is a one (1) page form that only includes what is necessary to bind the parties into an effective agreement with one another.
+A simple lease, on the other hand, is a one (1) page form that only includes what is necessary to bind the parties to a legal agreement.
 When two parties have mutual trust in each other and are seeking a fast solution without all the clauses, a simple lease can be used.

-- The premises – The property and address of the subject being leased.
+- The premises – The property and address of the rental unit being leased.

-- Rent – How much money ($) the tenant has to pay on a regular basis.
+- Rent – The amount of money ($) the tenant has to pay on a regular basis.